MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

     cdmCorpus.Storage.Mount("remote", new RemoteAdapter(hosts));
 ```

-As before, the original URI can then be retrieved by calling the `CorpusPathToAdapterPath` API.
+As noted earlier in this article, the original URI can then be retrieved by calling the `CorpusPathToAdapterPath` API.

 ### Model.json referenced models

-[Reference models](../model-json.md#reference-models) are a concept in "model.json" spec that lets services re-use documents containing entity definitions.
-A "reference model" in a "model.json" file consists of an identifier and a location URI that points to the document containing the actual definition of the entity.
-An entity of type `ReferenceEntity` will use this identifier to declare that its actual definition can be found in a remote (referenced) document.
+[Reference models](../model-json.md#reference-models) are a concept in the "model.json" specification that defines how services re-use documents that contain entity definitions.
+A "reference model" in a "model.json" file consists of an identifier and a location URI that points to the document that contains the actual definition of the entity.
+An entity of type `ReferenceEntity` uses this identifier to declare that its actual definition can be found in a remote (referenced) document.

-In Common Data Model API, this type of entity is represented through class [CdmReferenceEntityDeclarationDefinition](../1.0om/api-reference/cdm/referencedentitydeclaration.md) and its `EntityPath` property will contain a corpus path variant of the original document URI found in the "referenceModels" section of the "model.json" file.
-Passing this entity path value to `CorpusPathToAdapterPath` API will return the original referenced document URI.
-Like with partition location URIs mentioned above, if the referenced document URI is in a location different than where "model.json" file resides, a [RemoteAdapter](../1.0om/api-reference/storage/remoteadapter.md) needs to be pre-configured in the corpus to recognize such document URIs.
+In Common Data Model, this type of entity is represented through the [CdmReferenceEntityDeclarationDefinition](../1.0om/api-reference/cdm/referencedentitydeclaration.md) class.
+Its `EntityPath` property will contain a corpus path variant of the original document URI found in the "referenceModels" section of the "model.json" file.
+Passing this entity path value to the `CorpusPathToAdapterPath` API will return the original referenced document URI.
+Similar to the partition location URIs mentioned earlier, if the referenced document URI is in a location that's different from where the "model.json" file resides, a [RemoteAdapter](../1.0om/api-reference/storage/remoteadapter.md) needs to be pre-configured in the corpus to recognize such document URIs.

-Note that this concept in "model.json" spec has been rarely used in real-world solutions and has since been made obsolete with much more flexible import mechanism in "manifest.cdm.json" format.
+Note that this concept in "model.json" specification is rarely used in real-world solutions and has since been made obsolete since there are more flexible import mechanisms in the "manifest.cdm.json" format.

 ### Partition patterns

-The new "manifest.cdm.json" schema format introduced a new capability for data producers to define [partition patterns](manifest.md#data-partition-patterns) which removes the need to update metadata files whenever a new data partition is added.
-If a manifest has patterns defined, then before such schema is saved in "model.json" form using `SaveAsAsync` API, services must first make a call to `FileStatusCheckAsync` API on the manifest object:
+The new "manifest.cdm.json" schema format introduces a new capability for data producers to define [partition patterns](manifest.md#data-partition-patterns), removing the need to update metadata files whenever a new data partition is added.
+If a manifest has patterns defined, before such schema is saved in the "model.json" form using the `SaveAsAsync` API, the services must first make a call to the `FileStatusCheckAsync` API on the manifest object like this:

 ```csharp
     await manifest.FileStatusCheckAsync();
     await manifest.SaveAsAsync("model.json", true);
 ```

-The `FileStatusCheckAsync` call will trigger file scanning logic in the Object Model, and will result in a number of new [CdmDataPartitionDefinition](../1.0om/api-reference/cdm/datapartition.md) objects being automatically created and added to entity declaration's partition collection for each partition file found in the target folder that matched the pattern.
+The `FileStatusCheckAsync` call triggers the file scanning logic in the object model, and results in a number of new [CdmDataPartitionDefinition](../1.0om/api-reference/cdm/datapartition.md) objects being automatically created and added to the entity declaration's partition collection for each partition file that matches the pattern in the target folder.

-> [!IMPORTANT]
+>[!IMPORTANT]
-> Partition _patterns_ are not preserved in the written "model.json" file.
-This requires writing the "manifest.cdm.json" files always in addition to "model.json", so it is the source of truth how the service originally arranged its data partitions.
+>Partition _patterns_ are not preserved in the written "model.json" file.
+This requires writing to the "manifest.cdm.json" files and the "model.json" file, so it is the source of truth regarding how the service originally arranged its data partitions.

 ## Service migration guidance

-With the introduction of the new "manifest.cdm.json" metadata description format, a problem of coexistence of both old and new metadata formats appears.
-The transition between formats will take time, and service teams should adapt to this situation and assume that both formats may circulate in their environments.
-Thanks to the Object Model's native support for both formats via uniform API, this becomes easy to handle.
+With the introduction of the "manifest.cdm.json" metadata description format, a problem of coexistence of both old and new metadata formats appears.
+The transition between formats takes time, and service teams should adapt to this situation and assume that both formats may circulate in their environments.
+Thanks to the object model's native support for both formats via a uniform API, this becomes easy to handle.

-For data producers, both "model.json" and "manifest.cdm.json" variant of their schema can be written together in the same CDM folder:
+For data producers, both "model.json" and "manifest.cdm.json" variants of their schema can be written together in the same CDM folder:

 ```csharp
     await manifest.SaveAsAsync("model.json", true);
     await manifest.SaveAsAsync("mySchema.manifest.cdm.json", true);
 ```

-This approach helps widen the set of consumers able to understand the outputted data, though for legacy consumers that support only the "model.json" format, this understanding will have lower fidelity due to format limitations.
+This approach increases the number of consumers who can understand the data output, though for legacy services that support only the "model.json" format, this understanding will be less, due to format limitations.

-For data consumers, the transition path is such that the service needs to become capable of selecting the "manifest.cdm.json" as default schema source if both old and new metadata format are present in the CDM folder, and only fall back to "model.json" in case the newer format file is not there.
+For data consumers, the transition path is such that the service needs to become capable of selecting the "manifest.cdm.json" as the default schema source if both old and new metadata formats are present in the CDM folder, and only fall back to "model.json" in case the newer format file is not there.
 If that happens, the service needs to adjust its behavior because newer notions, such as traits, will not be available.
 Here's a simple example:

 ```csharp
     var manifestFileName = MyFuncToFindManifestFileInTargetLake();